-John Parry, Owner, FSL (Fearless Solar Leader) and CEO, has been working for much of his life on behalf of a sustainable world.
+John Parry, Owner and CEO, has been working for much of his life on behalf of a sustainable world.
 A graduate of the University of California, Irvine, with a B.S. in Physics, John built Solar Works from a one-person solar hot water business to the vibrant community-based company it is today.
 For nearly 40 years, John has honed his expertise with individual, community, business and institutional energy systems, and is a passionate advocate for local, healthy, self-reliant communities.
-He is active in CalSEIA, the statewide California Solar Energy Industry Association, and has served on the board of directors and founded a local North Bay CalSEIA chapter.
-John was appointed to the inaugural Sonoma Clean Power Ratepayers Advisory Committee, and is on the PV Certificate Program Advisory Committee at Santa Rosa Junior College.
+He was active in the statewide California Solar Energy Industry Association and has served on the board of directors and founded a local North Bay CalSEIA chapter.
+John was appointed to the inaugural Sonoma Clean Power Ratepayers Advisory Committee, and was on the PV Certificate Program Advisory Committee at Santa Rosa Junior College.
 John has been a consultant to the California State Contractors License Board solar exam review committee, college faculty member, guest lecturer and community educator in renewable energy, site director of an appropriate technology research, demonstration and education center, and operator of a university steam plant.
 He is a long-time proponent of non-fossil fueled energy generation, a passion he has had since high school.
 John is also a peace, justice and climate activist and concerned scientist, bird-watcher, wildlife observer and habitat protector, star-and-cosmos-gazer, weather-tracker, wilderness explorer, home improvement maestro, crossword puzzle solver, music aficionado, rare vinyl collector, electric bass player and KOWS.FM radio host.
 A traveler to un-touristed and out-of-the-way places, John is most happy being home in the coastal hills of idyllic west Sonoma County where he lives in a passive solar home with his wife-and-partner-in-paradise.

-Fernando Garcia, Senior Solar Installer, has been a Solar Works staff member since 2009.
+Fernando Garcia, Lead Solar Installer, has been a Solar Works staff member since 2009.
 Skilled and detail-oriented, Fernando is collaborative, calm, hard working, and a great colleague.
 With a background in construction, painting, landscaping and farming, Fernando likes to solve the mysteries of how things work, and with years of training and experience, he has built impressive solar-related expertise.
 Fernando is motivated to do his best work on behalf of our customers, community and planet, and is especially happy seeing satisfied customers.
 A dedicated family man, Fernando spends his non-working time with his wife and two sons – his first priority.
 He loves to hike, explore nature, play basketball and soccer with his sons, read with them and help with school projects.
 Fernando enjoys reading, especially books about leadership and personal development.
 On Fernando’s wish list are motor home trips with the family to explore our beautiful country!

-Vicki Vaughn, Financial and Administrative Manager, has been the Solar Works staff member for commercial projects and general business administration since early 2012.
-A graduate of Boston College with a degree in philosophy, Vicki brings a “financial bent” and years of varied and valuable experience to Solar Works, including project management at Stanford University and AmeriCorps service with Habitat for Humanity.
-Vicki is a LEED Accredited Professional and certified CALGreen Inspector.
-Committed to a healthy local community, Vicki is a 2016 Fellow of the Leadership Institute for Ecology and the Economy, a Farm to Pantry board member, and bike-to-work commuter.
+Vicki Vaughn, Financial and Administrative Manager, has managed the business side of the business since 2012.
+A graduate of Boston College with a degree in philosophy, Vicki brings years of varied construction experience to Solar Works, including project management at Stanford University and AmeriCorps service with Habitat for Humanity.
+Vicki is a LEED Accredited Professional, certified CALGreen Inspector, and licensed General Contractor.
+Committed to a healthy local community, Vicki is a 2016 Fellow of the Leadership Institute for Ecology and the Economy, a former Farm to Pantry board member, and bike-to-work commuter.

 Organizations • Slow Food Russian River established the only free community apple press in the county in 2014.
 Residents can bring backyard apples and make fresh juice.
 See slowfoodrussianriver.org for more details.